 April 2015 open house

 An open house was held on April 28, 2015, for members of the community to review the 50 percent design and provide input on the importance of various station amenities and the proposed placement of station features.
-Materials from the open house are listed below.

 - Columbia Pike Transportation Update and Transit Development Plan Overview